Christ the Savior ~ Holy Spirit Orthodox Church; V. Rev. Steven Kostoff, Rector

 Books and Icons

-New DVD ~ The Life of St John Maximovitch
+VIDEO ~ The Life of St John Maximovitch, DVD and Online

-This brand new documentary is the first of its kind on St John Maximovitch.
+This excellent documentary is the first of its kind on St John Maximovitch.

 Containing dozens of never before published photographs, and with interviews with many who knew St. John very well, this DVD is very inspiring and a fitting tribute of this wonderworker who is loved by Orthodox Christians all over the world.
 Even those thoroughly familiar with the life of St John will find this documentary contains much that they haven’t seen or heard before.

-Available from the Hermitage of the Holy Cross.
+Order from Hermitage of the Holy Cross, Wayne WV.